1. What are capital gains?

 Several criteria must be met in order to designate a property as a principal residence when you sell it.
 Here are the main ones:

-• The land’s area: A principal residence may be tax exempt if the area is 53,820 square feet (half an acre) or less.
-The capital gain of the excess land will be taxed at 50%.
+- The land’s area: A principal residence may be tax exempt if the area is 53,820 square feet (half an acre) or less.
+The excess land area will trigger a capital gain.
+You will have to include in your taxable income 50% of the first $250,000 of annual capital gains and 66.67% of any capital gains exceeding $250,000.

 Does your principal residence need to be the place where you get your mail?